• Skip to primary navigation

 Posted on 11.27.24

 We love serving Florida Insurance Agents and Adjusters!
 Not only are Florida agents seemingly always happy, but it is also a pleasure working with the Florida Department of Financial Services (DIFS).
 They run an excellent department that is always responsive, and they have an IT platform that makes course filing and credit submission super easy.
 Their Licensee Search Page allows agents to easily review their high-level licensing information and see a balance of their CE credits earned.
-Agents who wish to see more detailed licensing information can also login to their DICE MyProfile, where they can review information about what courses they’ve taken and how many credits they’ve earned for each particular compliance period.
+Agents who wish to see more detailed licensing information can also log in to their DICE MyProfile, where they can review information about what courses they’ve taken and how many credits they’ve earned for each particular compliance period.

 While Florida does an excellent job on behalf of Florida agents and CE providers (and no doubt for countless other entities they regulate), we frequently receive inquiries from agents who completed all of their CE Requirements, but the Licensee Search Page shows less than the number of credits they earned.
 Understandably, they assume that we did not report all of the credits they completed with us when in fact, we did.